rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 * The lock is only released when the `MutexGuard` is destroyed.

-The result is that **Rust will not let you access lock-protected data except when holding the lock**.
+The result is that **Rust enforces locking discipline: it will not let you access lock-protected data except when holding the lock**.
 Any attempt to do otherwise will generate a compiler error.
 For example, consider the following buggy "refactoring":

 ```rust
 fn use_lock(mutex: &Mutex<Vec<i32>>) {